availproject/avail-light/README.md

 full_node_ws = ["ws://127.0.0.1:9944"]
 # ID of application used to start application client.
 If app_id is not set, or set to 0, application client is not started (default: 0).
 app_id = 0
-# Confidence threshold, used to calculate how many cells needs to be sampled to achieve desired confidence (default: 92.0).
+# Confidence threshold, used to calculate how many cells need to be sampled to achieve desired confidence (default: 92.0).
 confidence = 92.0
 # File system path where RocksDB used by light client, stores its data. (default: avail_path)
 avail_path = "avail_path"